Grzegorz Lato: 1982 World Cup

 Lato was 32 by the time Poland qualified for the 1982 FIFA World Cup in Spain.
 His age was getting the better of him and he lacked the electrifying pace that defined his earlier career.
 Lato was still a first team player, but during Poland's 7 games at the tournament he managed only a solitary goal in Poland's 5–1 thrashing of Peru in the first round.
 However, several players had risen in a new generation of great Polish players, chief among them Zbigniew Boniek—who scored a hat-trick against Belgium—were able to fill the void.
 Despite his lack of goals Lato still contributed to the team play and played and important role.
 In the end, Poland reached the third-place playoff against France.
 They went on to win 3–2 and Lato added another Bronze World Cup medal to his collection.

 Olympic Games

 Lato won medals at two Summer Olympics football competitions: a gold medal at the 1972 Summer Olympics and a silver medal at the 1976 Summer Olympics.

 His final game before retirement was on 17 April 1984, a friendly against Belgium.
 He was subbed off in the 85th and Poland lost the game 0–1.
-Lato amassed 45 goals and the third highest goal scoring total in Polish national team history, second only to that of Robert Lewandowski and Włodzimierz Lubański.
+Lato amassed 45 goals and the third highest goal scoring total in Poland national team history, second only to that of Robert Lewandowski and Włodzimierz Lubański.
 He also had an impressive goal scoring record of 0.43 goals per game.
 He was the first Polish player to reach a century of caps.